 We hope you find it useful and enjoy using Appdome.

 Appdome is a mobile integration platform as a service (iPaaS) that allows users to add a wide variety of features, SDKs and APIs to Android and iOS apps.
 Using a simple ‘click to add’ user interface, Appdome allows anyone to easily implement and modify the BlackBerry Dynamics Entitlement ID and Entitlement Version to any mobile app – instantly, no code or coding required.

 Using Appdome, there are no development or coding prerequisites.
 For example, there is no Appdome SDK, libraries, or plug-ins to implement.
 Likewise, there is no requirement to implement the BlackBerry Dynamics SDK or change the application version or bundle identifier for altering the BlackBerry Dynamics Entitlement ID and Entitlement Version for Android or iOS apps.
 Using Appdome, mobile apps will have the BlackBerry Dynamics Entitlement ID and Entitlement Version capabilities as if they were natively coded into the app.

-1. These values can be edited while Fusing an App under the Management tab after you select BlackBerry SDK as you EMM Service and edit the GD Entitlement ID and GD Entitlement Version:
+These values can be edited while Building an App on Appdome under the Management tab after you select BlackBerry SDK as you EMM Service and edit the GD Entitlement ID and GD Entitlement Version: